How to Grow Camellias

 Camellia is an evergreen, spring flowering shrub with lovely, roselike flowers in a range of beautiful colours.

-There is a very wide range of Camellia shrubs on offer in garden centres, in many sizes and colours.
 The hardiness of Camellia varies from fully hardy, to slightly tender, and the latter types need winter protection.
 Check the label for information and also an explanation of what frost hardy means.

-Why are Camellias difficult to grow?
+Why are Camellias tricky to grow?

 Camellia bloom damages by frost and morning sun.

-Problems growing Camellia
+Problems when growing Camellia

-Camellias are grown for their flowers and also their foliage, which is a rich, very glossy green, or should be.
-Sometimes Camellias can look patchy, with yellow or light coloured foliage.
 The image below shows the two most common problems with Camellias: Unsightly browning of the blooms, and yellowing leaves.
 The most common cause of yellow leaves is that the soil is insufficiently acid.
 In which case either re plant in a container, or feed with ericaceous feed and don't use tap water.
+Wet and windy weather can turn the lovely blooms brown.

 Another problem is that sometimes Camellias fail to flower.
 When this occurs, it is always worth trying an ericaceous feed in the spring and early summer.
 Flower drop can also be a problem if it is dry in the spring and summer, water well to prevent flower drop.
 A mulch will help to preserve moisture.
-It's best to avoid watering with tap water because it contains Calcium, which reduces the acidity.
+It's best to avoid watering with tap water because it contains calcium, which reduces the acidity.
 It is important to feed Camellias only with ericaceous feed and early in the year.

 In case you are struggling with growing Camellia, take heart from the image below.
 I took this at a very well known, prestigious garden and the shrubs are looking far from ideal.
 It's not as easy as it sometimes looks.